xpladev/docs/content/en/develop/develop/core-modules/staking.md

 ##### GetLastValidators

-This function gets the bonded validators of the previous block. the number of validators in the return value is the same as `params.MaxValidators` in the cosmos-sdk module, and the XPLA Chain provides as many as the number of Volunteer Validators in addition.
+This function gets the bonded validators of the previous block. the number of validators in the return value is the same as `params.MaxValidators` in the cosmos-sdk module, and the CONX Chain provides as many as the number of Volunteer Validators in addition.

 ### End-Block